ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

         theFile.close();
     }

-Code for releasing resources should be in a finally-block.
+Code for releasing resources should thus be in a finally block.

 ## Exceptions - details